sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

     swiss delete --all

-To remove a single game, remove delete it by specifying its __volume__.
+To remove a single game, delete it by specifying its __volume__.

 You can retrieve the volume number of a game from the `manifest` command above.
 For example, in the manifest output above the "Hello World SDK Example" is listed as __10__ in the __VOL__ column, so the command to remove it is:

-    swiss delete volume 10
+    swiss delete 10

 You can also remove all system bookkeeping information from the base, including Sifteo::AssetSlot allocation records.